kaseyhagi/template/essays/ui_frameworks.md

 <img class="ui fluid image" src="../images/semantic.JPG">

-A fun frameworks exercises is to use Semantic UI to replicate a website of your choosing.
+A fun frameworks exercise is to use Semantic UI to replicate a website of your choosing.
 This was a challenging, yet rewarding exercise for me.
-You gain experience creating things that all "real" websites have, like some title or menu bar at the top with dropdown options, and often a block-like body with some content.
+I gained a lot of experience from creating things that all "real" websites have, like some menu or title bar at the top and a footer at the bottom of the page.
 Take a look at my example of replicating <a href="https://www.arduino.cc/"> Arduino's</a> homepage.
+You don't have to recreate the entire site, just choose some portions to get started.
+I decided to recreate the menu bar, the footer, and a few of the body elements.
 <!--<img class="ui medium floated image"src="../images/arduino_before">-->
 <!--<img class="ui medium floated image"src="../images/arduino_after">-->